 But what makes the Custodian such a great NFL fantasy draft board kit is the attention to detail.

-This board is printed on thick, 80lb high gloss paper.
-Player stickers list bye weeks and are updated regularly.
-So you'll be certain to get labels with correct player information.
+Fantasy Jocks prints this board on thick, 80-lb high gloss paper.
+Player stickers list bye weeks and are regularly updated.
+So you'll be sure to get labels with correct player information.

-Also, every rookie drafted in the 2017 NFL draft is included.
+Also, they include every rookie drafted in the 2018 NFL draft.

 Every Custodian Kit purchased from Fantasy Jocks comes with the following accessories:

-This fantasy board is priced slightly higher than the average draft board on the market.
-But considering the quality of the product, awesome merchant reputation, and peace of mind in knowing that your draft will go off without a hitch, it's well worth it.
+This fantasy board is priced slightly higher than the average offline draft board on the market.
+But considering the quality of the product, impressive merchant reputation, and peace of mind in knowing that your draft will go off without a hitch, it's well worth it.

 What I like..